jpedro/jpedro.github.io/git-dd.md

     alias    = "!git --no-pager config -l | grep 'alias.' | cut -c7- | awk -F= '{ printf \"\\033\\[32;1m%-20s\\033\\[0m%s\\n\", $1, $2 }'"$2}'"
 ```

+So not only are we abusing git as a task manager, we are using it as a code
+sync mechanism.

 ## A cleaner mess?